ibm-cloud-docs/CDN/basic-functions.md

  ![Mapping list screenshot](images/mapping-list.png)

-If you ordered your CDN with HTTP or HTTPS with Wildcard certificate, you can proceed to Step 1.
+If you ordered your CDN HTTPS with Wildcard certificate, you can proceed to Step 2.

 If you created a CDN with HTTPS DV SAN certificate, additional steps may be needed to verify your domain and can be found on the [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san#completing-domain-control-validation-for-https) page.